YousefAhmed-365/CanvasLanguage/README.md

 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=RELEASE
-# Use make instead of mingw32-make if you are on Linux.
+# Use mingw32-make if you are on Windows.
-mingw32-make
+make
 ```
 A new file will appear: **canvas**.
 Make sure to add it into your system PATH.